aceorana/bug-logging/README.md

     var API_BASE_URL = '${apiBaseUrl}';
     </script>

-This allows the frontend and backend to run on different VMs, which is required by the reviewers.
+This allows the frontend and backend to run on different VMs as required.

 ### 8. Running with Docker